 The Ketchikan School Board meeting starts at 6 p.m. in borough assembly chambers at the White Cliff building.
 Public comment will be heard at the start and end of the meeting.

-This report has been updated to provide additional information.
+This report has been updated to provide additional information and correct an error.